MicrosoftDocs/entra-docs/docs/identity/app-proxy/application-proxy-integrate-with-power-bi.md

 To finish setting up your application, go to **the Users and groups** section and assign users to access this application.

-## Step 3: Modify the Reply URIs for the application
+## Step 3: Modify the reply Uniform Resource Identifier (URI) for the application

-Before the Power BI mobile app can connect and access Report Services, you must configure the Application Registration that was automatically created for you in step 2.
+Configure the Application Registration that was automatically created in step 2.

 1. On the Microsoft Entra ID **Overview** page, select **App registrations**.
 2. Under the **All applications** tab search for the application you created in step 2.